insight-creative/fox-structures/colophon/index.md

 This site is developed using [Jekyll](http://jekyllrb.com) and uses [Bootstrap 3.1.1](http://getbootstrap.com) as an interface framework, and is under version control in [Git](http://github.com/kevin-insight/foxstructures).

-It is typeset in the default Bootstrap typeface, Helvetica.

 ### Methodology

 This site was built with a mobile first, responsive design process.
 The goal for the process was to build it quickly, in a flexible, iterative and collaborative environment.
 The goal for the site was to make it simple, lean and fundamentally sound.